httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 </artwork>
 </blockquote>

+## Error Handling

+When parsing fails, the entire field is ignored (see {{text-parse}}).
+When field-specific constraints are violated, the entire field is also ignored, unless the field definition defines other handling requirements.
+For example, if a header field is defined as an Item and required to be an Integer, but a String is received, it should be ignored unless that field's definition explicitly specifies otherwise.
+Note that field definitions cannot override how parsing failures are handled.

+A field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of Integers and Decimals, the format of Strings and Tokens, the types allowed in a Dictionary's values, or the number of Items in a List).
+Likewise, field definitions can only use this specification for the entire field value, not a portion thereof.

+## Preserving Extensibility

+Structured Fields are designed to be extensible, because experience has shown that even when it is not foreseen, it is often necessary to modify and add to the allowable syntax and semantics of a field in a controlled fashion.

+Both Items and Inner Lists allow Parameters as an extensibility mechanism; this means that their values can later be extended to accommodate more information, if need be.
+To preserve forward compatibility, field specifications are discouraged from defining the presence of an unrecognized parameter as an error condition.

+Field specifications are required to be either an Item, List, or Dictionary to preserve extensibility.
+Fields that erroneously defined as another type (e.g., Integer) are assumed to be Items (i.e., they allow Parameters).

+To further assure that this extensibility is available in the future, and to encourage consumers to use a complete parser implementation, a field definition can specify that "grease" parameters be added by senders.
+A specification could stipulate that all parameters that fit a defined pattern are reserved for this use and then encourage them to be sent on some portion of requests.
+This helps to discourage recipients from writing a parser that does not account for Parameters.

+Specifications that use Dictionaries can also allow for forward compatibility by requiring that the presence of -- as well as value and type associated with -- unknown keys be ignored.
+Subsequent specifications can then add additional keys, specifying constraints on them as appropriate.

+An extension to a Structured Field can then require that an entire field value be ignored by a recipient that understands the extension if constraints on the value it defines are not met.

+## Using New Structured Types in Extensions

-Note that because the definition of a Structured Field references a specific RFC for Structured Fields, the types available for use in its value are limited to those defined in that RFC.
+Because the definition of a Structured Field references a specific RFC for Structured Fields, the types available for use in its value are limited to those defined in that RFC.
 For example, a field whose definition references this document can have a value that uses the Date type ({{date}}), whereas a field whose definition references RFC 8941 cannot, because it will be treated as invalid (and therefore discarded) by implementations of that specification.

 Also note that this limitation also applies to future extensions to a field; for example, a field that is defined with reference to RFC 8941 cannot use the Date type, because some recipients might still be using an RFC 8941 parser to process it.